Muzietto/es6-lambda-calculus/README.md

     def ONE = SUCC ZERO
     def TWO = SUCC ONE = SUCC (SUCC ZERO)

-ok, now we need to define `SUCC`; we just decide to pick
+ok, now we need to define `SUCC`; we just decide to pick:

     def SUCC = λn.(PAIR FALSE n)